quietui/quiet/docs/docs/components/card.md

 ### With header

 Place elements into the `header` slot to add content at the start of the card.
-Enabling the header also enables the `actions` slot, which is a good place to put relevant icon buttons.
+Enabling the header in vertical cards also enables the `actions` slot, which is a good place to put relevant icon buttons.

 ```html {.example}
 <quiet-card style="max-width: 340px;">